Masu98s/Dsldesign/README.md

-# DSLdesign – Xtext Tutorial Project
+# A Domain-specific Language for the IUPAC nomenclature – Xtext project

-This repository contains an example project for developing a **Domain-Specific Language (DSL)** using [Xtext](https://www.eclipse.org/Xtext/).
+This repository contains an example project for developing a **Domain-specific Language (DSL)** using [Xtext](https://www.eclipse.org/Xtext/).
 It is based on the book *Domain-Specific Languages: Effective Modeling, Automation, and Reuse* by Wąsowski & Berger (2023) and the accompanying **Xtext tutorial**.

 ## What this DSL is about

-The DSL in this project models a subset of the **IUPAC chemical nomenclature**.
+The DSL in this project models a subset of the **IUPAC nomenclature**.
 Its purpose is to encode **organic molecules** (chains and branches of carbon atoms) into structured names following IUPAC rules.

 - **Chains** represent the main carbon backbone (e.g., *Butan*, *Heptan*).